christianboothby/drug-reviews/Technical Report .md

 - The mention of side-effects in the review did not help predict drug success
 - The performance of engineered review features allowed predictions of positive ratings to be made with 78% accuracy
 - Sentiment of the review was the most important feature in this prediction
-- This leads to the conclusion of putting more focus on patient perception of drugs to prescribe, invest or synthesize drugs
+- This leads to the conclusion of putting more focus on patient perception of drugs to prescribe, invest in or synthesize drugs

 ### Technical Audience

 The goal of this project was to look for features within public written reviews to better predict postively rated drugs.
 I generated features through several aspects and investigated the use of text features as predictors.

 The model was successful in predicting positively rated drugs with a score of 87.6% (vs a 68.7% baseline).
-This was a grid search with logistic regression model and ridge penalty, using the review text with an ngrams range of (1,2) as a predictor.
+This was a grid search with Logistic Regression model and Ridge penalty, using the review text with an ngrams range of (1,2) as a predictor.

 The investigation into the mention of side effects in the reviews failed to produce any models with accuracy scores higher than the baseline.
 Hence, it was concluded that side effects do not impact the prediction of positive drugs.

-Finally, a grid search with random forest classifier identified that the review sentiment was most important in predicting positively rated drugs, performing with 78% accuracy.
+Finally, a grid search with Random Forest Classifier identified that the review sentiment was most important in predicting positively rated drugs, performing with 78% accuracy.

-This leads to the conclusion of putting more focus on patient perception of drugs to prescribe, invest or synthesize drugs.
+This leads to the conclusion of putting more focus on patient perception of drugs to prescribe, invest in or synthesize drugs.

 ## Limitations

 Due to the limited time frame, I only had time to web-scrape one website and had to be selective with the conditions and number of drugs per condition that I chose.
 Thus, the dataset may not be an accurate representation of the drug market.
 Moreover, the website did not give any information about location, which could be potentially important considering different countries have different healthcare systems in place such as insurance or private and public options.
 This could potentially cause low reliability of reviews as someone who pays for a drug and has a negative experience is more likely to rate lower than if the drug is claimed on insurance.

 Moreover, it is a known fact that sentiment analysis has low reliability when the number of positive and negative words is small.
 For example, if there are 0 positive words and 1 negative word according to the Harvard dataset, the review is classified as negative.
 Therefore, a limit on sentiment words would be necessary to ensure higher reliability.
-To further ensure reliability of the predicted values, I normalized the helpful votes count and multiplied it by the predicted values.
+To further ensure reliability of the predicted values, I normalised the helpful votes count and multiplied it by the predicted values.
 However, useful count will be higher for older reviews as the number of cumulated site visitors increases.
 This insinuates that I would need to consider time into the normalisation of the helpful vote counts.

 ## Future Recommendation

 For future research, I would recommend to:

-- Obtain more information through web scraping, including alternative review websites
+- Obtain more information through web-scraping, including alternative review websites
 - Include more columns such as:
     - Dosage
     - Interactions with other drugs